craigenator/pbmm-lz/foundations-documentation/README.md

 5. Log reader role

 ## Organization Custom Roles
-As part of the terraform-org-custom-roles project, in addition to the default GCP roles, multiple GCP custom roles have been created with varying sets of permissions assigned.
+As part of the terraform-gcp-org-custom-roles project, in addition to the default GCP roles, multiple GCP custom roles have been created with varying sets of permissions assigned.
 These roles can be assigned to varying principals (Users, Groups or Service Accounts) at the Organization, Folder or Project level.
 The roles are assigned based on what privileges corresponding principals need  at that level.